 Lastly, talk to your sales team, they’ll be able to give you insights into the quality of the leads that they’re talking to and the context of those conversations.
 You’ll be able to understand what are the pain points of your prospects and leads, what features are they looking for and so much more that’s going to help you scale and have a great Q4.

 After you start to paint the larger picture of where the problem lies and why it’s occurring, it’s time to start fixing it.
-Dig back into some of those same reports within your CRM or Google Analytics with the intent to find the best-performing content and campaigns specific to the stages or metrics that are off target.
-Also look at the least impactful content and campaigns for those same stages and metrics.
-Don’t just focus on last click data though.
-While a piece of content or campaign may provide a lift in MELs, those leads still need to progress to the rest the marketing funnel.
-Dig in and evaluate originated vs influence data within that plinko report, multi-channel conversion path reports and view through conversions.
+Dig back into some of those same reports within your CRM or Google Analytics with the intent to find the best-performing content and campaigns specific to the stages or metrics that are off-target.
+Also, look at the least impactful content and campaigns for those same stages and metrics.
+Don’t just focus on last-click data though.
+While a piece of content or campaign may provide a lift in MELs, those leads still need to progress to the rest of the marketing funnel.
+Dig in and evaluate originated vs influence data within that plinko report, multi-channel conversion path reports and view-through conversions.
 The goal here is to find the content and the campaigns that we can expand and scale for maximum Q4 performance.

-Lastly, check out time to close reports with a focus on create and close dates from an original and influence perspective.
+Lastly, check out time to close reports with a focus on creating and close dates from an original and influential perspective.
 We want to focus our expansion efforts on the content and campaigns that will have the most immediate impact on revenue and deals over the next three months.

 We have now identified what content and campaigns had the most and least impact to date so it’s time to expand and scale for maximum Q4 performance.

 Digital advertising should be the focus of these efforts due to its immediacy and results.
-If you’ve identified a bottom of the funnel problem there’s a couple tactics you should pursue.
-Paid search, account-based marketing and retargeting.
-With paid search you’re actively targeting somebody looking for your services and products.
-With account-based marketing, you’re targeting accounts that are already in your CRM with the intent of moving them down funnel into becoming a customer.
-With re-targeting you can do either pixel or email based re-targeting.
+If you’ve identified a bottom of the funnel problem there are a couple tactics you should pursue.
+Paid search, account-based marketing, and retargeting.
+With paid search, you’re actively targeting somebody looking for your services and products.
+With account-based marketing, you’re targeting accounts that are already in your CRM with the intent of moving them down the funnel into becoming a customer.
+With re-targeting you can do either pixel or email-based re-targeting.

-LinkedIn sponsored updates is a channel we typically see between 10 to 20% conversion rates in and cost per lead between $40 and $60 dollars depending on the content that’s being promoted.
+LinkedIn sponsored updates are a channel we typically see between 10 to 20% conversion rates and cost per lead between $40 and $60 dollars depending on the content that’s being promoted.
 With account-based marketing in this solution, we’re focused on accounts that are not already in your CRM, and the same kind of concept evolves around retargeting in this solution.
 We want to focus on people that are higher up in the funnel or they have just visited your site.
-We want to ensure that we are targeting people based off of what they’ve already consumed with the next logical call to action.
+We want to ensure that we are targeting people based on what they’ve already consumed with the next logical call to action.
 So not everybody that visits the site is going to be served by now call to action.
-Instead align your audiences with your content and your marketing stages.
+Instead, align your audiences with your content and your marketing stages.

 With re-targeting also don’t forget to really look outside of Google re-targeting.
 Tryout Twitter and Facebook and Perfect Audience and Criteo and other re-targeting platforms that are out there.